 Kennedy family fortunes

-Born into a political Massachusetts family, Joe Kennedy graduated from Harvard with an A:B in economics and immediately set out to master to banking industry.
-By the age of 25 he was the self-professed ‘youngest bank president in America’.
+Born into a political Massachusetts family, Joe Kennedy graduated from Harvard with an A:B in economics and immediately set out to master the banking industry.
+By the age of 25, he was the self-professed ‘youngest bank president in America’.